Idina Menzel: Film actress (2017–present)

+She also starred in American Murderer directed by Matthew Gentile.
 During the ongoing time of the COVID-19 pandemic, Menzel created and launched a brand new YouTube web series for children entitled Idina's Treehouse.
 The series featured Menzel from her treehouse out in her Los Angeles home that originally was built for her son Walker Nathaniel Diggs.
 It features a full set of songs, stories, and appearances from Menzel's family and friends.
+In 2024, alongside Chenoweth, Menzel made a cameo appearance during the "One Short Day" sequence in the first of the two-part film adaptation of Wicked.